 The Audio-Technica ATH-M70x are less versatile headphones than others in the same lineup, including the Audio-Technica ATH-M50x and the Audio-Technica ATH-M40x.
 See our recommendations for the best over-ear headphones, the best wired headphones, and the best audiophile headphones.

 While the Audio-Technica ATH-M70x are more comfortable than the Audio-Technica ATH-M50x, they might not be the better choice for most people.
-The M50x deliver more consistent audio reproduction on top of being more affordable, meaning they’ll offer great value for most people.
+The M50x are more affordable, meaning they'll offer great value for most people.
 The two headphones are very similar and the extra investment necessary for the M70x might not be worth it.

 The Audio-Technica ATH-M70x are better headphones than the on-ear Audio-Technica ATH-M60x.
 The ATH-M70x are noticeably more comfortable and are also better built.
 Their sound profile follows our target curve more accurately but might be too sharp for some.
 They’ll also be more versatile, as their over-ear design will block out more high-frequency noise.
 If you feel like over-ears are too bulky and hard to carry around, the on-ear M60x might be a better option for you.